 According to Baymard, 56% of users’ first action upon arriving on the product details page is to explore the images.
 No matter how great your product description is, if your product images are blurry, unclear, or unflattering, it’ll be hard to persuade the customer to make a purchase.

 That is why it’s so important to invest in professional, high-quality product images.
 Enable the option to zoom in on any image, and provide as many different angles of the product as possible.
-Similarly, show the shopper a photo of each color or style you offer.
+Similarly, show the shopper a photo of each colour or style you offer.
 If you’re selling clothing, shoes, or accessories, show what each variation of the product looks like on someone.

 This may sound like you’d end up with too many photo variations, but providing customers with as much visual information as possible is key to convincing them to buy — especially if they’re only skimming your written descriptions.